Windows 10 version history: Version 1703 (Creators Update)

 The fourth stable build of Windows 10 is called version 1703, known as the Creators Update.
 It was codenamed "Redstone 2" (RS2) during development.
 This version was announced on October 26, 2016, and was released for general availability on April 11, 2017, and for manual installation via Windows 10 Upgrade Assistant and Media Creation Tool tools on April 5, 2017.
 This update primarily focuses on content creation, productivity, and gaming features—with a particular focus on virtual and augmented reality (including HoloLens and virtual reality headsets) and on aiding the generation of three-dimensional content.

 It supports a new virtual reality workspace designed for use with headsets; Microsoft announced that several OEMs planned to release VR headsets designed for use with the Creators Update.

 Controls for the Game Bar and Game DVR feature have moved to the Settings app, while a new "Game Mode" option allows resources to be prioritized towards games.
 Integration with Microsoft acquisition Mixer (formerly Beam) was added for live streaming.
 The themes manager moved to Settings app, and custom accent colors are now possible.
 The new app Paint 3D allows users to produce artwork using 3D models; the app is designed to make 3D creation more accessible to mainstream users.

 Windows 10's privacy settings have more detailed explanations of data that the operating system may collect.
 Additionally, the "enhanced" level of telemetry collection was removed.
 Windows Update notifications may now be "snoozed" for a period of time, the "active hours" during which Windows will not try to install updates may now extend up to 18 hours in length, and updates may be paused for up to seven days.
 Windows Defender has been replaced by the universal app Windows Defender Security Center.
 Devices may optionally be configured to prevent use of software from outside of Microsoft Store, or warn before installation of apps from outside of Microsoft Store.
 "Dynamic Lock" allows a device to automatically lock if it is outside of the proximity of a designated Bluetooth device, such as a smartphone.
 A "Night Light" feature was added, which allows the user to change the color temperature of the display to the red part of the spectrum at specific times of day (similarly to the third-party software f.lux).

+The update has reached end of service on October 9, 2018 in the Semi-Annual Channel.
+The Enterprise and Education editions have reached end of service on October 8, 2019.
+The Team edition on Surface Hub devices has reached end of service on March 16, 2021.